lsgordon/HMM-For-Stock-Prediction/lab_notebook.md

 ## 12/5/24 2:30 pm
 - finishing the baum welch
 - forgot to do lab notebook, will look at commit history to determine
-## 12/6/24
-- visualizing the data
-- normalizing the output to prevent overfitting

 >>>>>>> 86cfb90 (Updates on data)